Federal Cooperation Agreements Explained, Proffer, Safety Valve, and Substantial Assistance

 Derivative use is fair game.
 If you tell prosecutors about a bank account in the Cayman Islands, they can't play back the tape of you saying it.
 But they can go find the bank account, subpoena the records, and use those records against you.
 The information you provided becomes a roadmap to evidence they didn't have before.

 Impeachment is fair game.
-If you testify at trial and say anything that contradicts what you said during the proffer, the government can use your proffer statements to impeach you — to show the jury that you're lying on the stand.
+If you testify at trial and say anything that contradicts what you said during the proffer, the government can use your proffer statements to impeach you.
+To show the jury that you're lying on the stand.
 This effectively means: if you proffer and then go to trial, you're locked into whatever story you told the government.
 Deviate from it, and they'll destroy your credibility.

 Lies void the agreement entirely.
-If the government determines you lied during the proffer — about anything, even something minor — the proffer agreement is void.
+If the government determines you lied during the proffer.
+About anything, even something minor.
+The proffer agreement is void.
 Everything you said becomes admissible.
 All of it.
-Every admission, every detail, every word you thought was protected — it's now evidence against you.
+Every admission, every detail, every word you thought was protected.
+It's now evidence against you.

 Other proceedings aren't covered.
 Many proffer agreements only apply to the specific criminal case.
-Civil cases, regulatory proceedings, professional licensing boards, tax proceedings — your proffer statements may be usable in all of those contexts.
+Civil cases, regulatory proceedings, professional licensing boards, tax proceedings.
+Your proffer statements may be usable in all of those contexts.

 The Proffer Trap Nobody Warns You About